 - Additionally, Hostinger is a very performance-oriented provider.
-It keeps its hardware and software up to date, which makes it able to handles traffic jumps without any trouble.
+It keeps its hardware and software up to date and integrates many advanced features, which make Hostinger able to handle traffic jumps without any trouble.

-- Lastly, the prices are some of the lowest in the market, with shared plans starting at only $1.39/mo.
+- Lastly, the prices are some of the lowest in the market, with shared plans starting at only $1.79/month.

 The point is that Hostinger aligned all the planets so that you can create a fully functional website with little money and less effort.

 For an entry-level website, the plans above give you what you need.
-You get e-mail accounts, decent bandwidth, and good performance, plus a few other benefits like weekly backups and a free SSL certificate.
+You get free custom domain, at least 100 e-mail accounts, decent bandwidth, and good performance, plus a few other benefits like weekly backups and a free SSL certificate.

-- Premium ($2.59/mo) – the difference between this and the first plan is that you receive unlimited bandwidth, databases, and twice the processing power, memory.
+- Premium ($1.79/month) – with this plan you receive up to 100 websites, 100GB storage, unlimited bandwidth, and databases.
 Suitable for a personal blog with more traffic, portfolio, or for a freelancer.

-- Business ($4.99/mo) – this is Premium plus daily backups and 4 times the processing power and memory.
+- Business ($3.14/month) – the plan includes everything from Premium plus, daily backup and 4 times the processing power and memory.
 Recommended for a heavier website.

 Lastly, just like Bluehost, Hostinger offers the advertised prices only for the first installment.
 However, keep in mind, while the renewal rates are quite higher, they're not as steep as with Bluehost.

 To get the best price for a very well-packed plan, go with Premium.
-If you’re willing to commit for 4 years, the price will be only $2.59/mo or $124.32 in total.Check Hostinger Pricing Now
+If you’re willing to commit for 4 years, the price will be only $1.79/mo.

 Hostinger doesn’t fail to surprise with its performance results.
 For this part, I’ve tested the provider’s ability to handle heavy traffic on site.